AnnotationsForAll/WhyR/README.md

 whyr abs.bc | why3 prove -F why -P alt-ergo -
 ```

-= Documentation
+## Documentation

 There are more features to WhyR then just ensures and requires clauses.
-Learn more about WhyR at our wiki!
+Learn more about WhyR at [our wiki](https://github.com/AnnotationsForAll/WhyR/wiki)!

-= Planned Features
+## Planned Features

 * Ability to take files directly in LLVM's IR (`.ll`) format
 * The following LLVM features: